James Davis (running back): Professional career

-2009 NFL Draft
+Pre-draft

-Davis applied for the 2008 NFL Draft in January 2008, but withdrew his name a few days before the final deadline.
-He was automatically eligible in the 2009 NFL Draft, but his draft stock had taken a hit after his up-and-down senior season.
+Davis applied for the 2008 NFL draft in January 2008, but withdrew his name a few days before the final deadline.
+He was automatically eligible in the 2009 NFL draft, but his draft stock had taken a hit after his up-and-down senior season.
 Consistently referred to as a "one-cut, one-speed runner", Davis was projected as a late-round pick.
-He was eventually selected in the sixth round (195th overall) by the Cleveland Browns.

 Cleveland Browns

+Davis was selected in the sixth round (195th overall) by the Cleveland Browns.

 On September 12, Davis was involved in a minor one-car accident and suffered a head injury.

 He was briefly hospitalized and released a few hours later.

 Davis was projected by many pundits to be a good under-the-radar player and a fantasy sleeper, however after appearing in the season's first three games, Davis was placed on injured reserve on October 3, after allegedly being tackled by a Cleveland Browns linebacker in practice and suffering a torn labrum.
 It was initially reported Davis did not have shoulder pads on while the linebacker that tackled him did.
 However, an investigation by the NFL concluded that the injury occurred in a "controlled environment" and no league policies were violated.
 On October 25, 2010, he was released by the Browns.

 Washington Redskins

 On October 27, 2010 Davis was signed to the Washington Redskins practice squad.
 During the Redskins' Week 11 victory over the Tennessee Titans, back up running back, Chad Simpson, suffered a broken foot during pregame warmups, Davis was then signed to the Redskins' roster the following day, November 22, 2010.

-He left the squad on August 15, 2011, after reportedly being unhappy with his playing time.
+Davis left the squad on August 15, 2011, after reportedly being unhappy with his playing time.
 The following day, he was placed on reserve/left squad.
 He requested and was granted his release on August 21.